Skip to content

 AIS

-In addition to 406 MHz satellite, the beacon appears on the AIS of nearby vessels: a cargo ship or neighboring mooring can locate you before even state resources arrive.
+In addition to 406 MHz satellite transmission, the beacon appears on the AIS of nearby vessels: a cargo ship or neighboring mooring vessel can locate you even before official resources arrive.

 RLS